Fed goes big again with third-straight three-quarter-point rate hike - KESQ

 Wednesday’s decision marks the Fed’s toughest policy move since the 1980s to fight inflation.
 It will also likely cause economic pain for millions of American businesses and households by pushing up the cost of borrowing for things like homes, cars, and credit cards.

-Federal Reserve Chairman Jerome Powell has acknowledged the economic pain this rapid tightening regime may cause.
+Federal Reserve Chairman Jerome Powell acknowledged the economic pain this rapid tightening regime may cause.

-“We must keep at it until the job is done,” he said at an August central bankers’ forum in Jackson Hole, Wyoming.
-“While higher interest rates, slower growth, and softer labor market conditions will bring down inflation, they will also bring some pain to households and businesses.
-These are the unfortunate costs of reducing inflation.
-But a failure to restore price stability would mean far greater pain,” he warned.
+“No one knows whether this process will lead to a recession or, if so, how significant that recession would be,” Powell said Wednesday afternoon in a press conference following the central bank’s policy announcement, which came after a two-day monetary policymaking meeting.

 The Fed’s updated Summary of Economic Projections, released Wednesday, reflects that pain: The quarterly report showed a less optimistic outlook for economic growth and the labor market, with the median unemployment rate inching up to 4.4% in 2023, higher than the 3.9% Fed officials projected in June and substantially higher than the current rate of 3.7%.